nxrighthere/EnkiTasks-CSharp/README.md

 ##### Constructors
 `TaskScheduler(ProfilerCallbacks profilerCallbacks)` creates task scheduler instance with profiler callbacks.

 `TaskScheduler(uint threadsCount, ProfilerCallbacks? profilerCallbacks)` creates task scheduler instance with the specified number of threads and profiler callbacks.
+The threads count, and profiler callbacks parameters are optional.

 ##### Properties
 `TaskScheduler.Threads` gets the number of threads.